 Fluance RT81

-And last, but not least in my review is Fluance RT81.
 If you’ve never heard about the Fluance brand, you’re missing out!
 This Canadian company has been in business since 1999 when it began producing speakers.
 Their enthusiasm developed over time to include record players in the broader realm of sound.
-The RT81 is their top entry-level model – it has a lot to offer, making it an excellent buy for a more than reasonable price.
+The RT81 is their top entry-level model – it has a lot to offer, making it an excellent buy for a really affordable price.

 Key specs